sooriyaarachchi/pybites.github.io-src/content/itertools_by_example.md

 ### 3. Use dropwhile to get counts of >= n in a Counter dict

-Given a books Counter object, get me books with >= 2 occurences:
+Given a books Counter object, get me books with >= 2 occurences.

+I needed this for my [tools of titans kata](http://bobbelderbos.com/2016/12/code-kata/) to see which books got recommended more than once by Tim Ferriss' podcast guests.

 	def get_multiple_mentions(books, keep=2):
 		for key, count in itertools.dropwhile(lambda key_count: key_count[1] >= keep, books.most_common()):